Hunter S. Thompson to Irsay: Leaf over Manning

-What if Indianapolis Colts owner Jim Irsay had taken the advice of journalist Hunter S. Thompson, received a $30 million loan from him and selected Ryan Leaf over Peyton Manning with No. 1 overall pick in 1998?
+What if Indianapolis Colts owner Jim Irsay had taken the advice of journalist and author Hunter S. Thompson, received a $30 million loan from him and selected Ryan Leaf over Peyton Manning with the No. 1 overall pick in the 1998 NFL draft?

-There likely wouldn't have been the playoff appearances, the Super Bowl appearances or Lucas Oil Stadium in downtown Indianapolis had Irsay listened to Thompson 20 years ago.
+There likely wouldn't have been the playoff games, the Super Bowl appearances or Lucas Oil Stadium in downtown Indianapolis had Irsay listened to Thompson 20 years ago.

-Leaf, an NFL bust who was taken by San Diego at No. 2, added another twist in the Manning or Leaf 1998 draft debate at the time.
-Leaf tweeted Thursday a picture of the letter he recently received where the late Thompson sent Irsay saying he wouldn't give the Colts owner a $30 million loan for Manning, but he would do it if Indianapolis selected Leaf and made him its franchise quarterback.
+Leaf, an NFL bust who was taken by the San Diego Chargers at No. 2, added another twist in the Manning vs. Leaf draft debate from 1998.
+Leaf tweeted Thursday a picture he recently received of the letter that the late Thompson sent Irsay saying he wouldn't give the Colts owner a $30 million loan for Manning, but he would do it if Indianapolis selected Leaf and made Leaf its franchise quarterback.

 So I received this letter last week.
 It's written by Hunter S Thompson to @Colts Owner Jim Irsay in 1998 a month before the NFL Draft.
 This is unbelievable, hysterical, & ludicrous!!
 Have a read. @richeisen and I will discuss today on @RichEisenShow at 11:00 AM PT. #mindblown pic.twitter.com/AWStCEiSTM— Ryan D Leaf (@RyanDLeaf) July 5, 2018

-Irsay and Thompson, author of noted works such as "Hell's Angels" and "Fear and Loathing in Las Vegas," developed a relationship when he insisted that the owner buy a $2.43 million scroll of "On the Road" done by Jack Kerouac in 2001.
+Irsay and Thompson, author of noted works such as "Hell's Angels" and "Fear and Loathing in Las Vegas" and also an ESPN contributor who died in 2005, developed a relationship when Thompson insisted that the team owner buy a $2.43 million scroll of "On the Road" done by Jack Kerouac in 2001.

+Thompson wrapped up the Manning-Leaf letter by stating, "I expect to be very rich when this Depp movie comes out," referencing the 1998 film adaptation of "Fear and Loathing in Las Vegas," starring Johnny Depp.
+The cult classic failed at the box office, which cost an estimated $18.5 million to make and grossed $10.7 million in the United States, according to IMDB.com figures.

+It's a good thing that Thompson wasn't able to sway Irsay when it came to choosing between Leaf and Manning.

 Leaf?
 He flamed out, lasting just three seasons in the NFL while throwing a total of 14 touchdowns and 36 interceptions.